mnguyen0226/personal_site_v2/content/about.md

     <summary>▪ Date: 05/2021 - 08/2021.</summary>
     <summary>▪ Location: Alexandria, Virginia.</summary>
     <details><summary><strong>Responsibilities</strong></summary><blockquote>
-        <summary>▪ Coded custom neural networks for classifying army-winning probabilities in DARPA's Game Breaker program.</summary>
+        <summary>▪ Developed and refined the classification model using Python and PyTorch, predicting battle outcomes for DARPA’s Game Breaker.</summary>
-        <summary>▪ Assured RNN/LSTM/GRU/Transformer-based models' performance before product deployment by developing NLP evaluation tests.</summary>
+        <summary>▪ Determined optimal pre‑deployment configurations for LSTM, GRU, and Transformer models by evaluating them using IMDb dataset.</summary>
-        <summary>▪ Built a web dashboard showing army composition and deep learning model prediction results; contributed to the company's second round of funding from DARPA by providing demonstrative use cases of the dashboard in the final presentation and report.</summary>
+        <summary>▪ Built the dashboard with Python, Dash, and SQLAlchemy of the models, aiding in the securement of DARPA’s $1M second funding round.</summary>
     </blockquote></details>
 </blockquote></details>